 Pursuant to the 2017 Tax Act, subject to certain transition rules, for taxable years beginning after December 31, 2017, the performance-based compensation exception to the deduction limitations under Section 162(m) has been repealed and the \$1 million deduction limit now applies to all of our Named Executive Officers, whether or not compensation is performance-based.
 The new rules do not apply to remuneration provided pursuant to a written binding contract in effect on November 2, 2017 that is not modified in any material respect after that date.
+In order to maintain the flexibility to provide compensation programs for our named executive officers that will best incentivize them to achieve our key business objectives and create sustainable long-term shareholder value, the Compensation Committee reserves the right to pay compensation that may not be deductible to the Company if it determines that doing so would be in the best interests of the Company.

-Response to 2018 Say-on-Pay
+Response to 2019 Say-on-Pay

-Shareholder endorsement of the design and administration of our executive compensation programs was evidenced by a vote of approval of our named executive officers' compensation at our 2018 annual meeting of shareholders in excess of 94% of the votes cast.
+Shareholder endorsement of the design and administration of our executive compensation programs was evidenced by a vote of approval of our named executive officers' compensation at our 2019 annual meeting of shareholders in excess of 87% of the votes cast.
 As a result of this favorable vote regarding our named executive officers' compensation, it was determined that no changes were necessary to our executive compensation design and administration.
 In addition, at our 2017 annual meeting of shareholders, our shareholders voted to hold an advisory vote on named executive officer compensation every year.
 The Compensation Committee has accepted the shareholders' recommendation and, therefore, shareholders will have another opportunity to consider and approve, in a non-binding advisory vote, the compensation of our named executive officers at the Annual Meeting.
+As in the past, the Compensation Committee will continue to review the results of future advisory say-on-pay votes and will consider shareholder concerns and take them into account in future determinations regarding the compensation of our named executive officers.